official site of award-winning writer and creator

-Rachael S. Morgan (AKA Ruby Marx, AKA R.S.
-Morgan) spent her formative years missing out on stuff because she had her nose permanently stuck in a book.
-She didn’t mind though because those stories took her everywhere (mostly to Narnia), showed her everything, and let her be whoever she wanted to be.
+Rachael S. Morgan spent her formative years missing out on stuff because she had her nose permanently stuck in a book.
+She didn’t mind though because those stories took her everywhere (mostly to Narnia), and let her be whoever she wanted to be.

 She still reads voraciously but now she does stuff for real, figuring life is too short to not write your own story.
 So far, Rachael has tried being a makeup artist, a pop star, a stunt woman, an actor, a circus performer, and a roller girl.
 She even has a salacious past writing for one of those gossip magazines you’re not supposed to love (but you really do).
 None of them stuck but it’s been one hell of a ride, and along the way she picked up some really nifty skills.

-In between dreaming up new fun things to try, Rachael has written lots of things.
+In between dreaming up fun new things to try, Rachael has written lots of things.
 She holds a university degree in Creative Writing and Journalism from Griffith University and has worked extensively as an entertainment journalist, arts & entertainment publicist, and copywriter.
 She was awarded the Josephine Ulrick Literature Prize in 2011 for her short story, Tryst – which is now being adapted into a feature film - and was also awarded the Griffith Review Emerging Writers Prize the same year.
-She has had multiple residencies at Varuna – The Writers House and her work has been published in literary journals and national magazines in Australia.
+She has had multiple residencies at Varuna – The Writers House and her work has been published in literary journals and national magazines in Australia and internartionally.

-Not surprisingly, Rachael wants to write ‘all the things’ but she has a penchant for romantic-comedies, YA, and historical fiction.
-And if there’s magic, celebrities, or ghosts in the mix, all the better.
-Having just finished her new novel, The Scoop, she is currently working on the book series that follows on from her debut novel, Dead Famous, as well as a dual timeline historical novel, The Beekeeper, set in New Orleans.
+Not surprisingly, Rachael wants to write all the things but she has a particular penchant for romantic-comedies, teen drama / YA, stuff that is high-camp and scary as f*ck, and historical fiction.
+And if there’s magic, pop stars, or vampires in the mix, all the better.
+Having just finished her new novel, The Scoop, she is currently working on the book series that follows on from her debut novel, Dead Famous.
+She's also researching and drafting a dual timeline historical novel titled The Beekeeper, set in New Orleans.

 Rachael is wildly passionate about living a full life and storytelling, taking her philosophy from writer, Anais Nin.
 “We write to taste life twice, in the moment and in retrospect."
-She is committed to writing powerful, heartfelt, and funny stories for and about women.
-She also loves yoga, tattoos, travel, and cheese but not necessarily in that order.
-Mostly the cheese comes first.
+She is committed to writing powerful, heartfelt, and gut-wrenchingly funny stories for and about women and is allergic to the phrase 'strong female character' ... give her 'complex, flawed, and messy' any day of the week.

-If you would like to engage Rachael S. Morgan for any of her current services, please contact directly on the email below for rates and availability.
+if you would like to engage rachael s. morgan for any of her current services, please contact directly on the email below for rates and availability.

-- Writer | Editor
+- writer | editor